 D. Will provide relevant information to the Chair-Elect in order to update a list of experts for SRM.

-E. Will volunteer for RS/GIS Committee duties in the annual work plan, including hosting symposia or technical sessions at the annual meeting of SRM, and in collaborating with other SRM committees with mutual interests.
+E. Will volunteer for Geospatial Science and Technology Committee duties in the annual work plan, including hosting symposia or technical sessions at the annual meeting of SRM, and in collaborating with other SRM committees with mutual interests.

 Remote Sensing/GIS committee

 - Annually produce a list of papers at the annual meeting that relate to geo-spatial technology.

 - 2006 symposium co-sponsored with the Wildlife Habitat Committee

 - 2008 symposium on Remote Sensing and GIS applications and their current uses for producers and land managers (Carol Boyd and Amanda Hancock)

 - 2009 symposium on remote sensing and GIS and their direct applications to animal and landscape ecology (Pat Clark)